BriantOliveira/Personal-Notebook/software-architecture.md

 * Initial investment is costly.
 * Not suitable for systems that do not have a complex domain model, or which are not going to be used for a long time.

+#### Event Driven Architecture

+**Advantages **

+* Decoupling between consumers and procedures, and between the consumers themselves.
+* Allow for scalability and distribution.